 Butterscotch Pudding

-3 cups milk (reduced fat is fine)
+- 3 cups milk reduced fat is fine

-4 egg yolks
+- 4 large egg yolks

-3/4 cups dark brown sugar, packed
+- ¾ cups dark brown sugar packed

-1/4 cup cornstarch
+- ¼ cup cornstarch

-2 tablespoons unsalted butter
+- 2 tablespoons unsalted butter or salted butter (I like salted)

-2 teaspoons vanilla extract
+- 2 teaspoons vanilla extract or vanilla bean extract

-In a heavy, dry saucepan, heat the remaining 2 1/2 cups of milk over medium until it begins to bubble around the sides.
+- In a heavy, dry saucepan, heat the remaining 2 ½ cups of milk over medium until it begins to bubble around the sides.
 Using a half cup measure, scoop out half cup of hot milk and whisk it into the egg yolk mixture; Repeat twice, measuring out about ½ cup milk and whisking it into the egg yolk mixture.

-Now pour the egg yolk/hot milk mixture back into the saucepan with the remaining hot milk.
-Keep heat at medium and cook, stirring very often, until it begins to thicken and boil.
-Boil, whisking constantly, for two minutes.
-Remove from heat and stir in butter.
+- Remove from heat and stir in butter.
 Let cool for about a minute, then add vanilla extract.
 Strain into a bowl.
-If you don’t have a strainer and don’t mind a few lumps, you may skip this step.
+If you don't have a strainer and don't mind a few lumps, you may skip this step.

-Place a sheet of wax paper over the bowl of pudding and let it cool at room temperature for a few minutes or until you feel confident that it is cool enough to put in the refrigerator without heating up your refrigerator.
+- Place a sheet of wax paper over the bowl of pudding and let it cool at room temperature for a few minutes or until you feel confident that it is cool enough to put in the refrigerator without heating up your refrigerator.
 Chill for about 3 hours.

 Well, my dad never got around to eating it.
 He took Fuzz to see Bridge to Terabithia while we went out to dinner.
 So now we have dessert for tonight, I guess.